 - 1. An Initial Conversion: One Quad per year is how many GW?
-(In what follows, use GW for all powers.) - 2.
-Transportation: Assume that the engine of an electric car is 85% efficient.
+(In what follows, use GW for all powers.)
+Do this by hand (with a calculator) and show your work. - 2.
+Transportation: Assume that an electric car is 75% efficient at converting electrical energy from the grid into the kinetic energy of the car.
 How much electric power would be needed to electrify the transportation sector? - 3.
 Heating: Let's assume that all the natural gas and petroleum consumed in the residential and commercial sectors is used for heat.
 Assume that the average efficiency of these heaters is 80%.
 Suppose we were to supply this heat with electric heat pumps instead.
 Assume that the heat pumps have an average COP of 3.
 How much electric power would this take? - 4.
-Add up Electric Power: How much total electrical power will be needed.
+Add up Electric Power: How much total electrical power will be needed?
 Add together your answers to the above two questions, and then add to this the electricity that is already used by the residential, commercial, and industrial sectors. - 5.
 Decide: how you want to generate this amount of power without using fossil fuels.
-Assume that we'll have 3 Q/year of hydro power.
-Then choose among the following non-fossil sources of electricity: - Solar PV - Nuclear - Onshore Wind - Offshore Wind
+Choose among the following non-fossil sources of electricity: - Solar PV - Nuclear

+- Onshore Wind - Offshore Wind